ishana97/Project-Work/Rocketry at Virginia Tech/README.md

 # "TrajectTimeBased.m" is a MATLAB function writtern for the Rocketry at Virginia Tech Team.
 The function determines a rocket's trajectory over time intervals.

 # "CompositeAnalysis.m" is MATLAB program written originally for a Composite Material Analysis Course.
 Now the program is utilized to analyze composite fins on board the rocket.
 The program accepts inputs from the user to determine the mechanical behvior of a composite material.

+# "43 Project Report.pdf" is an example of the final technical documentation published for the 2019 competiton.